Asir magpie: Description

-The Asir magpie (Pica asirensis) is about 45–60 cm long, and its approximate weight is 240 g.
-Its head, neck, back, front chest, and feet are all black.
-Its shoulders and belly are milk white.
-Its tail is black with bronze-green metallic luster.
-Compared to the Eurasian magpie, the Asir magpie has longer bill, darker plumage, and darker iris.
-Its vocalization is distinct, and it also gives harsh high-pitched calls.
-There is no large difference between males and females, but young Asir magpies are duller than adults.
+The Asir magpie (Pica asirensis) is about 45–46 cm long, and its weight is 200–240 g.
+Its head, neck, back, front chest, rump, and feet are all black.
+Its shoulders and belly are white.
+Its tail is black with purple to bronze-green iridescence.
+Compared to the Eurasian magpie, the Asir magpie has longer and stouter bill and legs, darker plumage with reduced white on the scapulars, and a black rump.
+Its voice is also distinct, "a mournful prolonged screech" and it also gives a loud "quaynk-quaynk" call.
+There is no difference between males and females, but juvenile Asir magpies are duller than adults, with no white scapular patch, and less iridescent wing and tail feathers.

-Behavior

-During breeding seasons, the Asir magpies often group in pairs and live in flocks.
-Each of the flock approximately contains 8 birds.
-However, the Asir magpies travel in small groups of 3-5 birds for daily activities.
-In order to protect themselves from predators such as hawks and owls, they build their nests in forests and valleys with plentiful vegetation covered.

-Compared to flying, the Asir magpies prefer walking and hopping sideways.
-Since their size is small and their wings are short, they fly with fast wing beats, and they rarely glide.

 Habitat

-The Asir magpie primarily lives above 2150 m in thick shady juniper forests or dense mixed forests.
+The Asir magpie primarily lives above 2150 m, mostly from 2400–3000 m, in thick shady African juniper forests or dense mixed forests.
 It usually lives on south-facing slopes and avoids living on slopes larger than 30 degrees or near a human site.
 Sometimes, the Asir magpie is also observed foraging on roadsides or living at 1800 m and higher.

-Diet
+Asir magpies usually group in pairs and live in flocks; the flocks typically contain up to seven birds, likely family parties.

 The Asir magpie is omnivorous.
-Its diet varies according to the changes in seasons and environments.
-When it is summer, the Asir magpie mainly feeds on animal-based food such as invertebrates, lizards, and frogs.
-During the other three seasons, it relies on the seeds and products of plants.
-The Asir magpie's food source is not limited, and it just eats the food which is available and abundant in the living environment.
-It even steals and eats the eggs of other birds, which gives the species the name "nest predators".
+Its diet varies according to the changes in seasons.
+When breeding, it mainly feeds on animal-based food such as caterpillars.
+During the rest of the year, it relies on seeds, including berry-like juniper cones and figs, and also visits picnic sites to eat scraps (boiled rice, fruit, etc.) left by people.

 Status

-As a highly endangered species, there are only 270 Asir magpie estimated to exist, and the extent of occurrence (breeding/resident) has shrunk to 42700 km2.
-When Bates (1936) first recorded the Asir magpie, the bird's living range extended from Tayif in the north to at least Abha in the south - a distance of 400 km.
+A highly endangered species, there are only 270 Asir magpies estimated to exist, and the extent of occurrence (breeding/resident) has shrunk to 42700 km2.
+When Bates first recorded the Asir magpie, the bird's living range extended from Tayif in the north to at least Abha in the south, a distance of 400 km.
 Today, the great majority of the population appears to be confined to pockets of mixed juniper and acacia forests within a 37 km strip of highlands, primarily between An-Namas and Billasmar.
 A high degree of habitat fragmentation from tourism development and urban expansion poses a great threat to its existence by restraining the exchange of genetic materials between groups from different habitats.
-Moreover, the Asir magpies suffer from malnutrition as a result of feeding on human food wastes, which potentially leads to extinction of the species.
+Moreover, Asir magpies may suffer from malnutrition as a result of feeding on human food waste of poor nutritional quality, which could potentially lead to extinction of the species.